User738git/MENT2K/README.md

 ### OR

-Write this into the terminal:
+Write this into your terminal without downloading anything at advance:
 ```sh
 git clone https://github.com/User738git/MENT2K.git